This page includes information about Discover products that are not currently available on Bankrate and may be out of date.

 There’s no hard and fast rule for how long it should take to build credit, but you can slowly do so by simply paying your monthly credit card bill on time and in full.

-Some secured credit cards offer credit-building incentives based on paying your monthly bill on time.
-For example, the Capital One® Secured Mastercard® offers access to a higher credit line after making your first five monthly payments on time.
+Some secured credit cards offer credit-building incentives based on paying your monthly bill on time and responsible use.
+For example, the Capital One® Secured Mastercard® offers access to a higher credit line in as little as six months.
 A higher credit line can, in turn, lower your credit utilization ratio, a factor that determines 30 percent of your credit score.

 Through “lowering” anything in relation to your credit score (other than debt) may seem like a bad thing, your credit utilization ratio actually benefits from being lowered.
 Ideally, you should use less than 30 percent of your available credit, though using as little as 10 percent can be even more beneficial depending on the credit scoring model.